QCHICK1337/PC-Planner/README.md

 # PC-Planner

-Welcome to PC-Planner, your go-to web app for planning your PC build with ease.
+Welcome to PC-Planner, a web app for planning your PC build with ease.
 This project allows users to select and organize PC components, ensuring compatibility and simplifying the process of building a custom PC.

 ## About